Human in the Loop

 Overview

-Human-in-the-loop (HITL) workflows allow you to require human approval before certain function calls are executed.
+Human-in-the-loop (HITL) allow you to require human approval before certain actions are executed.
 This is useful for:

 - Reviewing and approving high-risk operations